What’s the Best Grade of Maple Syrup?

 Grade B is classified as that because of its darker color and stronger flavor which comes from being harvested later in the season when the trees start producing sap that boils down to a darker color.
 There was the false misconception that one grade was “better” than the other which was very misleading information.
 The University of Vermont did a study a while back to explore the nutritional differences, or lack thereof, between the different grades of maple which came up showing they are all the same across the board.

-Okay good to know!
-And by the way, I love it when companies respond to my inquiries thoroughly and don’t try to sugar-coat answers… pun intended.
+I love it when companies respond to my inquiries thoroughly and don’t try to sugar-coat answers… pun intended.

 Is There Formaldehyde in Maple Syrup?